Scuba diving inLaamu and Thaa Atolls

-- Even if you’re not a diver, bring an underwater camera to capture the beauty of Laamu’s reefs.
+- Even if you’re not a diver, bring an underwater camera to capture the beauty of these atolls’ underwater worlds.

-- Be mindful of conservative Maldivian culture and avoid wearing revealing clothing in public places.
-Check if your resort has a private bikini beach, where guests can swim and sunbathe without causing offense.
+- Be mindful of conservative Maldivian culture by not wearing revealing clothing in public places.
+Check if your resort has a private “bikini beach”, where guests can don swimwear without offending the locals.

-Located in the deep south of the Maldives’ central group of atolls, this picture-perfect paradise offers a quiet getaway far from the hustle and bustle of busier atolls.
+Located in the deep south of the Maldives’ central group of atolls, these picture-perfect paradises offer quiet, laid-back getaways, far from the hustle and bustle of busier atolls.
 Low-lying coral islands and sand banks atop barrier reefs are surrounded by bright blue lagoons that give way to impressive coral reefs.
-The atoll’s islands feature lush greenery that adds to the beauty of the white sandy beaches.
-But this isn’t what makes Laamu special - it’s the local islands, where visitors can experience the local way of life that often goes unseen on five-star resort islands.
+The atolls’ islands feature lush greenery that adds to the beauty of the white sandy beaches.
+But this isn’t what makes Thaa and Laamu special - it’s the local islands, where visitors can experience the local way of life that often goes unseen on five-star resort islands.

 Most visitors will arrive at Male's Ibrahim Nasir International Airport, which is well connected to many major flight hubs, including Singapore and Dubai.
-Once you have arrived in Male, it is just a 35-minute domestic flight to Laamu’s airport located on Kadhdhoo Island, or Thaa’s airport on Thimarafushi.
+Once you have arrived in Male, it is just a 60-minute domestic flight to Laamu’s airport located on Kadhdhoo Island, or Thaa’s airport on Thimarafushi.
 Seaplane transfers are also available to most resorts.

 Dive seasons and weather

-The islands enjoy a hot, sunny and humid tropical climate with highs of 30°C and lows around 25°C. Diving is excellent year-round, with water temperatures ranging between 27°C and 30°C. The dry season runs from December to April, which is when divers and snorkelers can expect the clearest visibility and best diving conditions.
-The islands see mostly hot and sunny dry days during this time, although rainfall is still possible.
+Thaa and Laamu enjoy a hot, sunny and humid tropical climate with highs of 30°C and lows around 25°C. Diving is excellent year-round, with water temperatures ranging between 27°C and 30°C. The dry season runs from December to April, which is when divers and snorkelers can expect the clearest visibility and best diving conditions.
+The atolls see mostly hot and sunny dry days during this time, although rainfall is still possible.
 The monsoon season runs from May to November, but that doesn’t mean constant rain, as downpours are often sporadic and pass quickly, followed by charming sunshine.

 Where to stay

 There are only a few resorts and hotels on Laamu Atoll’s inhabited islands.
 They cater to all budgets, from lower-priced guesthouses, to five-star luxury spa resorts.
 Most affordable accommodation is based on Gan, the largest island in the entire country.
 Thaa Atoll currently offers just one resort and several smaller guesthouses and hotels located around its southern shores.

-If you would like to do a little more other than just dive - maybe try your hand at surfing, enjoy a land tour or simply enjoy a lazy beach holiday - it would be better to choose one of the hotels or resorts.
+If you would like to do a little more than just dive - maybe try your hand at surfing, enjoy a land tour, or simply laze on the beach - it would be better to choose one of the hotels or resorts.
 Alternatively, if you want to live and breathe diving throughout your stay, then you can opt for a liveaboard, where you’ll get to experience many of the atoll’s top dive sites from the comfort of your vessel.

 Underwater images courtesy of Six Senses Laamu.